wenqioliviadi/wenqioliviadi.github.io/README.md

 #### Technical Skills: Abaqus CAE, SIEMENS NX, Python, R, Stata, LaTeX, MATLAB, GitHub, SOLIDWORKS, Onshape, Arduino, Machinery Design & Fabrication, CNC Programming (HAAS TL-1), 3D Printing, ANSYS Workbench, FEBio, Graphic Design, PCR, qPCR, ELISA, HPLC

 - **Hi!
+I am Wenqi!
+I am currently a first-year PhD Student in Mechanical Engineering at the Institute for Stem Cell and Regenerative Medicine, University of Washington, where I focus on building 3D stem cell systems for studying tissue regeneration microenvironments**
-I am Wenqi!** I have worked on several projects centered around developing **algorithms and hardware** for various projects not only for research but also for machine manufacturing, including **investigating material properties of synthetic cartilage** (abstract accepted into BMES Annual Conference 2023 for my independent research), innovated **co-culture dual-channel 3D bioprinting system for the worldwide synthetic biology competition - iGEM (International Genetically Engineered Machine)**, and developed a new information system for helping organize clinical trials at **Good Clinical Practice (GCP)** Office at Changzhou No.2 People’s Hospital.
+- I have worked on several projects centered around developing **algorithms and hardware** for various projects not only for research but also for machine manufacturing, including **investigating material properties of synthetic cartilage** (abstract accepted into BMES Annual Conference 2023 for my independent research), innovated **co-culture dual-channel 3D bioprinting system for the worldwide synthetic biology competition - iGEM (International Genetically Engineered Machine)**, and developed a new information system for helping organize clinical trials at **Good Clinical Practice (GCP)** Office at Changzhou No.2 People’s Hospital.
 Besides dry lab and wet lab research, I have actively participated in **advanced machine fabrication** and **business analysis**.
 See my CV for more details and selected awards in iGEM, National Academy of Engineers, and fellowships.

 ## Education
 University of Washington
-- Ph.D., Mechanical Engineering
+- **Ph.D., Mechanical Engineering**
 - College of Engineering Dean's Fellowship
 - Ron and Wanda Crockett Endowed Fellowship